Updated May 23, 2023

-- Heroku offers internet app building, running and scale instruments and services.
+- Heroku offers internet app building, running, and scale instruments and services.
 It allows developers to concentrate on the design and production of compelling applications.
 Powerful developers platform that allows you to concentrate on creating excellent applications.

-3) Google App Engine
+3. Google App Engine

 - Tutum is a service that contributes to the excellent achievement of those remaining parts.
-Although with Tutum you can use your nodes, sometimes your self-hosting service is desirable.
+Although with Tutum, you can use your nodes, sometimes your self-hosting service is desirable.

-5) Microsoft Azure
+5. Microsoft Azure

 - Microsoft Azure is a public cloud application platform.
 It provides a variety of computer, analytics, storage, and network-based cloud services.
-Users can choose and scale-up fresh apps or operate current apps in the government cloud through these facilities.
+Users can choose and scale up fresh apps or operate current apps in the government cloud through these facilities.

 - Azure in the Azure Portal classifies services into various categories.
 The portal provides customers with access to all characteristics and services of Azure.
 In addition to various Azure characteristics and services, various Azure calculation models exist.

 - The perfect platform for developers is Nanobox.
-Take on DevOps as your role, so you don’t have it, Nanobox creates, configures and manages all your infrastructure, so you can concentrate on software rather than configure.
+Take on DevOps as your role, so you don’t have it; Nanobox creates, configures, and manages all your infrastructure, so you can concentrate on software rather than configure.

 - Create consistent, isolated developing environments that can be shared easily with anybody and used on any host.
 With the Nanobox dashboard, easy management of manufacturing apps.
 Using a statistical panel and the streaming and historical log output, you deploy and scale with zero downtime.

-- Make a smooth cloud transition and automate even the most complicated apps during your whole lives with Cloudify.
+- Make a smooth cloud transition and automate even the most complicated apps during your whole life with Cloudify.
 Organize your application to create the entire cloud infrastructure, from computing resources to networks and block storage devices.

-- Cloudify then implements your cloud apps You won’t be in your cloud for one sort or another with Cloudify; use your favorite automation and configuration management tools to install the same application in your data center or the cloud of your choice.
-Cloudify, regardless of topology or technology, monitors, manages and scales your request.
+- Cloudify then implements your cloud apps.
+You won’t be in your cloud for one sort or another with Cloudify; use your favorite automation and configuration management tools to install the same application in your data center or the cloud of your choice.
+Cloudify, regardless of topology or technology, monitors, manages, and scales your request.